Predicting Motivations of Actions by Leveraging Text: Predicting Motivations

 \subsection{Inference}

-Predicting motivation then corresponds to calculating the most likely configuration $y$ given an image $x$ and learned parameters $w$ and $u$ over the factor graph:
+Joint prediction of all concepts including motivation corresponds to calculating the most likely configuration $y$ given an image $x$ and learned parameters $w$ and $u$ over the factor graph:

-For both learning and evaluation, we require the $K$-best solutions, which can be done efficiently with approximate approaches such as $K$-best MAP estimation \cite{batra2012diverse,lawler1972procedure} or sampling techniques \cite{porway2011c,grante}.
-However, we found that, in our experiments, it was tractable to evaluate all configurations with a simple matrix multiplication, which gave us the exact $K$-best solutions in less than a second on a desktop computer.
+We often require the $n$-best solutions, which can be done efficiently with approximate approaches such as $n$-best MAP estimation \cite{batra2012diverse,lawler1972procedure} or sampling techniques \cite{porway2011c,grante}.
+However, we found that, in our experiments, it was tractable to evaluate all configurations with a simple matrix multiplication, which gave us the exact $n$-best solutions in a few seconds on a high-memory server.